AnimatorPro/Animator-Pro/README.markdown

 The build is set up with CMake, but a makefile wraps the build.
 Typing `make` should build the ani executable.

-This currently only builds for MacOS.
-You'll need the following installed:
+This currently only builds for MacOS and Windows.

+For Mac, you'll need the following installed:
 - CMake 3.26+
 - autoconf
 - automake